etlbox/etlbox.website/doks_v1.8/content/blog/data-validation-part1/index.md

 ### How to Get ETLBox

 ETLBox, developed in C#, targets .NET Standard 2.0 and higher, ensuring compatibility with various .NET versions, including .NET Framework 4.X and above, .NET Core 2.X and above, and .NET 5.0 and 6.0.
 All ETLBox packages are hosted on NuGet.
 Installing the core package is essential for working with ETLBox as it contains default connectors and transformations.
 Integrate it into your project using the NuGet package manager with the command: `dotnet add package ETLBox`.
-Choose the appropriate connector package based on your needs, for connecting to SQLServer databases or loading data from a Json file or REST endpoint, for example. {{< link-ext text="Visit the project home page for more information." url="https://www.etlbox.net" >}}
+Choose the appropriate connector package based on your needs, for connecting to SQLServer databases or loading data from a Json file or REST endpoint, for example.
+[Visit the project home page for more information.](https://www.etlbox.net)

 ## Data Flow by Example